redpanda-data/connect/resources/docs/inputs/README.md

 The HTTP client input type connects to a server and continuously performs requests for a single message.

-You should set a sensible number of max retries and retry delays so as to not stress your target server.
+You should set a sensible retry period and max backoff so as to not flood your target server.

 ### Streaming